obrucheoghene/aws-bootcamp-cruddur-2023/journal/week3.md

 ### 1. Provision via ClickOps a Amazon Cognito User Pool

 **Amazon Cognito**
+AWS Cognito is a powerful and flexible identity and access management service that enables developers to add user authentication, authorization, and management features to their applications quickly and easily

 ### 2. Install and configure Amplify client-side library for Amazon Congito